Vehicle Tax Deduction CPA Guide: SUV, Truck, RV, Section 179, and 280F Rules

 Section 280F Luxury Auto Limits

-For passenger autos (including most cars and SUVs under 6,000 pounds gross vehicle weight), Section 280F caps the annual depreciation deduction.
-For vehicles placed in service in 2025:
+For passenger autos (including many cars, trucks, and vans within the statutory weight definition), Section 280F caps annual depreciation.
+For vehicles placed in service in 2026:

 Vehicles with gross vehicle weight rating (GVWR) over 6,000 pounds escape the §280F passenger auto limits.
 These vehicles — typically large SUVs, full-size pickups, and certain crossovers — are subject to a separate, more generous set of rules: